 If the damp mould or wet patches on the walls are higher than 5 feet, or even wet walls upstairs, this indicates that the outside walls have lost their weatherproofing qualities and are now letting water into the wall, which is coming into the house and causing problems.

 You may notice a stale or musty smell inside the house, or in certain rooms.
 Your clothes and soft fabrics may also be affected and feel soggy.
-The house may also feel cold even with the heater on.

 A quick examination of the walls outside will often show cracks or hollow rendering with flaking paint or even green mould or mildew, indicating there is a problem with the walls of the house and that is why you have wetness inside.